ING4Trainz

 ing4trainz You Tube channel I’ve changed my You Tube channel.
 I’ll not be posting new videos to my old channel.
 From now on I’ll be posting videos on my new ing4trainz channel: youtube.com/@ing4trainz-dz1zl If you are subscribed to my old channel please subscribe to my new one.

-St Twynells - my new demonstration route All of my new models will now be showcased on a special route which I am slowly creating.
+St Twynells - my own demonstration route All of my new models will now be showcased on a special route which I am slowly creating.
 It is completely fictional and represents a typical GWR terminus somewhere ‘out west’.
-I am aiming to include as many of my own models as possible, and there will also be models from other content creators which are available from the DLS, as well as the usual built-in content.
-This route is just for my own use and will not be released.
+This route is for my own use and will not be released.
 The name of the main station, St Twynnells, and of all the other stations I intend to model as the route slowly expands, are all drawn from a small area of Pembrokeshire in south-west Wales immediately south of the line that runs from Tenby to Pembroke Harbour.
 It’s an area which I particularly like and, apart from that, has no connection with any railway lines either built or conjectured.
 It just provides excellent names for my invented stations.
-St Twynnells is an important terminus for the GWR.
-Apart from the main station there is a spur down to the harbour where a ferry service will operate to Ireland.
-On approaching St Twynnells, a line branches off at Merrion Junction to eventually get to a smaller terminus at Bosherston.
-At St Twynnells a branch, usually operated by steam railmotors, is served by its own platform.
-This branch line to Barafundle passes through a number of small wayside stations, some of which will have surprising features.
-Overall, the route will be the ‘real’ railway layout I always wished for but was never able to build.
+Overall, the route will be the ‘real’ railway layout I always wished for but have never been able to build.